AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

       cd ~/Documents/BloodNet
       ```

 5. Verify that **Java 17** is installed in your system by typing `java --version` within the newly-opened terminal and pressing <kbd>Enter</kbd>.
-The output should display information about your installed Java version, including `openjdk version "17.x.x"` or `java version "17.x.x"`.
+The output should display information about your installed Java version, including `openjdk 17.x.x` or `java 17.x.x`.
 Example output:
     ```
     java 17.0.10 2024-01-16 LTS
     Java(TM) SE Runtime Environment (build 17.0.10+11-LTS-240)